-COURSE CODE: 16BCU401 UNIT: I (STRUCTURE, GENES AND GENOMIC ORGANIZATION OF DNA) BATCH:2016-2019
+COURSE CODE: 17BCU401 UNIT: I (STRUCTURE, GENES AND GENOMIC ORGANIZATION OF DNA) BATCH: 2017-2020

-- If more RNA is required than can be transcribed from one gene, multiple copies of the gene are necessary. - For example, during early embryonic development in humans, many embryonic cells have a doubling time of ≈24 hours and contain 5-10 million ribosomes. - To produce enough rRNA to form this many ribosomes, an embryonic human cell needs at least 100 copies of the large and small subunit rRNA genes, and most of these must be close to maximally active for the cell to divide every 24 hours (Table 10-2).
-That is, multiple RNA polymerases must be loaded onto and transcribing each rRNA gene at the same time. - All eukaryotes, including yeasts, contain 100 or more copies of the genes encoding 5S rRNA and the large and small subunit rRNAs. - The importance of repeated rRNA genes is illustrated by Drosophila mutants called bobbed (because they have stubby wings), which lack a full complement of the tandemly repeated pre-rRNA genes. - A bobbed mutation that reduces the number of pre-rRNA genes to less than ≈50 is a recessive lethal mutation. - Multiple copies of tRNA and histone genes also occur, often in clusters, but generally not in tandem arrays.
+- Most often copies of a sequence appear one after the other, in a head-to-tail fashion, over a long stretch of DNA. - Within a tandem array of rRNA genes, each copy is exactly, or almost exactly, like all the others.
+Although the transcribed portions of rRNA genes are the same in a given individual, the nontranscribed spacer regions between the transcribed regions can vary. - The tandemly repeated rRNA, tRNA, and histone genes are needed to meet the great cellular demand for their transcripts. - To understand why, consider that a fixed maximal number of RNA copies can be produced from a single gene during one cell generation when the gene is fully loaded with RNA polymerase molecules. - If more RNA is required than can be transcribed from one gene, multiple copies of the gene are necessary. - For example, during early embryonic development in humans, many embryonic cells have a doubling time of ≈24 hours and contain 5-10 million ribosomes. - To produce enough rRNA to form this many ribosomes, an embryonic human cell needs at least 100 copies of the large and small subunit rRNA genes, and most of these must be close to maximally active for the cell to divide every 24 hours (Table 10-2).
+That is, multiple RNA polymerases must be loaded onto and transcribing each rRNA gene at the same time. - All eukaryotes, including yeasts, contain 100 or more copies of the genes encoding 5S rRNA and the large and small subunit rRNAs. - The importance of repeated rRNA genes is illustrated by Drosophila mutants called bobbed (because they have stubby wings), which lack a full complement of the tandemly repeated pre-rRNA genes. - A bobbed mutation that reduces the number of pre-rRNA genes to less than $\approx 50$ is a recessive lethal mutation. - Multiple copies of tRNA and histone genes also occur, often in clusters, but generally not in tandem arrays.